The “Get to” Phase

 Two of my favorite performing arts people.
 Left David Uhrig and right Jay McCollouch

-I found myself in a very familiar place.
-It was a place typically visited only once a year, maybe twice.
-Nothing was new, nothing was spectacular, but on this day, I sensed a difference.
+I found myself in a very familiar place – one typically visited only once a year, maybe twice.
+Nothing was new, nothing was spectacular.
+But on this day, something felt different.
 A small deviation in perspective led to a cascade of meaningful thoughts.
 A view that stimulated doubts.
-A view which caused second guessing.
+A view that caused second-guessing.
 A view that led to a monumental shift in my life’s roadmap.
-Yep, I was simply cleaning out the gutters on a Saturday afternoon late in the fall of 2010 and my life was about to change.
+Yep, I was simply cleaning out the gutters on a Saturday afternoon late in the fall of 2010 – and my life was about to change.

-The plan was simple and for the most part set in stone.
+The plan was simple, and for the most part, set in stone.
 Following the 2011 football season I would retire from coaching football.
-25 straight seasons as an offensive coordinator equals a very nice career.
-My twins (Gunnar and Gabbi) would graduate from Marine City HS in the spring of 2012 and I would hitch a ride on their college tour.
+Twenty-five straight seasons as an offensive coordinator equals a very nice career.
+My twins (Gunnar and Gabbi) would graduate from Marine City High School in the spring of 2012 and I would hitch a ride on their college tour.

-The football program was well established at Marine City.
-Coach Bob Staskiewicz and athletic director Jerry Warkentien created a huge momentum wave.
-Tony Scarcelli followed Coach Bob and brought the school its very 1st state championship in 2007.
-He was set to retire as his son Anthony would graduate after the 2011 season.
-We were an ego-less staff that loved coaching, competition and the camaraderie.
+The football program was well-established at Marine City.
+Coach Bob Staskiewicz and athletic director Jerry Warkentien created a huge wave of momentum.
+Tony Scarcelli followed Coach Bob and brought the school its very first state championship in 2007.
+He was set to retire, as his son Anthony would graduate after the 2011 season.
+We were an ego-less staff that loved coaching, competition, and the camaraderie.

-Option one, take easy street and ride out the remaining years as a teacher walking out of the building at 2:30.
-Option two, accept a challenge and try to bring another dimension to a program that was one of the best in the area, and maybe in the state.
+Option one – take Easy Street and ride out my remaining years as a teacher walking out of the building at 2:30.
+Option two – accept a challenge and try to bring another dimension to a program that was one of the best in the area, maybe in the state.

 Option two would not go away on that fall day as I cleaned the gutters.
 “You will regret not giving it a ride,” echoed a little voice in my head.
 As I began to envision myself as the next head coach, fear started to creep in.
 That’s when I knew I had to do it.
 Every single one of my proud moments in life started with a flush of fear.

-Regardless of what profession we tackle, I believe a sequence of “Phases” occur as we gain experience.
-New hires go through an “Expected to” phase.
-For me it was coaching added to my teaching responsibilities.
-It was made very clear in the interview process; you are expected to coach and teach if you are hired.
+Regardless of what profession we tackle, I believe a sequence of phases occur as we gain experience.
+New hires go through an ‘expected to’ phase.
+For me, it was coaching added to my teaching responsibilities.
+It was made very clear in the interview process: if you are hired, you are expected to coach and teach.

-Seven years into my career, the family was started, and we moved into the district.
-I entered a “Want to” phase of my career.
-I wanted to continue to help build a program my son could experience when he entered high school.
-A program that instilled discipline, work ethic and team building.
-I never had visions of grander for my son, I only wanted him to experience a football program he could be proud of.
-That vision was met as my son played well in the 2011 state championship game, only to fall to a talented Zeeland West squad.
+Seven years into my career, my family was started, and we moved into the district.
+I entered a ‘want to’ phase.
+I wanted to continue to help build a program my son could experience when he entered high school – a program that instilled discipline, work ethic, and team building.
+I never had visions of grandeur for my son, I only wanted him to experience a football program he could be proud of.
+That vision was realized as my son played well in the 2011 State Championship game, only to fall to a talented Zeeland West squad.

-Fast forward to June 28th, 2025, when I received a message from one of my favorite peers at Marine City High School.
-English teacher/ Drama program director Jay McColloch reached out to me.
+Fast forward to June 28, 2025, when I received a message from one of my favorite peers at Marine City High School – English Teacher/ Drama Program Director Jay McColloch reached out to me.
 Jay and I have a special relationship because I had a front row seat to the evolution of one of Marine City’s finest educators.
 He may be the most sincere man I have ever met.
 He oozes positivity in both his classroom and on the stage.
 His energy is contagious and his message never varies.
-Be purposeful in your actions and bring the best out of yourself and others around you.
+Be purposeful in your actions and bring out the best of yourself and others around you.
 Make family the center of all your decisions.

-Jay asked, “As your kids moved out of the school, did that affect your drive and passion to remain at MC?
+Jay asked, “As your kids moved out of the school, did that affect your drive and passion to remain at Marine City?
 To continue coaching?”
-His family has been a main stay in the hallways of this small school for years.
-One by one they excelled on the stage and in the classroom.
+His family has been a mainstay in the hallways of this small school for years.
+One by one, they excelled on the stage and in the classroom.
 They were morally solid and represented the McColloch family and MCHS in the brightest of light.
-They were just great kids, a huge compliment to Jay and his wife Amber.
+They were just great kids – a huge compliment to Jay and his wife Amber.

-So, my friend, Jay McColloch, it is time for you to clean gutters.
-Climb that ladder and take a look at your house and find your “Get to.”
-Cherish those moments when you “get to” make memories in your absolute favorite passion.
+So, Jay, my friend – it is time for you to clean gutters.
+Climb that ladder, take a look at your house, and find your ‘get to.’
+Cherish those moments when you ‘get to’ make memories doing what you’re most passionate about.
 I hope you find as much satisfaction as I did in your flight.